tdebonnet/appendix_c/README.md

 The extensions considered in this package are:
 - zip (via JSON export to openLCA)
-- XLSX (via Brightway and Activity Browser)
+- XLSX (via Brightway2 and Activity Browser)
 - CSV (via SimaPro)

 ## Installation